42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Upload an image file and set it as a slate for a live event

-Uploads an image file and sets it as a slate for a specific live event.
-This endpoint returns a confirmation of the slate upload.
+Upload an image and set it as a slate for the live event.

 ### Example